0131 510 8260

 Curriculum vitae is Latin for the course of one’s life.
 Your CV should sell you, highlighting your skills, experience, history and achievements in a clear, concise and professional way.

-The design industry is highly competitive, and with thousands of graphic designers graduating every year, it’s important that you make an impression.
-Although landing your first job can be a challenge, design can be an immensely rewarding career, which offers opportunities for creative development.
+Careers in the design industry are highly competitive, and with thousands of graphic designers graduating every year, you need to ensure you make a great first impression.
+Although landing a job can be a challenge, design can be an immensely rewarding career, which offers excellent opportunities for creative development.

 In this industry attention to detail is essential.
 Therefore ensuring you have a flawless and well-structured CV may be the difference between prospective employers dismissing and showing interest in your application.